6 of the best Korean moisturizers for dry skin.

 Overall, this is a fantastic moisturizer for hydrating the skin.

 Klaris Rich Moist Soothing Cream

-Klaris has some great products and this may be one their best.
-Their rich, moist soothing cream is exactly what it says on the bottle: rich, moist and soothing.
+Klaris has some great products, and this may be one of their best.
+Their rich, moist, soothing cream is exactly what it says on the bottle: rich, moist and soothing.

-The cream is packed full of natural goodness, such as Ceramide 3, Shea butter and jojoba oil, which will make your face glow.
+They pack the cream full of natural goodness, such as Ceramide 3, Shea butter and jojoba oil, which will make your face glow.